buzzfrog/MySimpleOpcAlarmServerSim/README.md

 A replay script is created in json and is executed to simulate alarm states.

 ## Script
-The script have to sections.
+The script have two sections.
 * Definition of the Folders, Sources of alarms, and the Alarms themselves.
 * The replay steps
 (You can find a real example in [ScriptConfiguration.json](src/OpcAlarmServer/ScriptConfiguration.json))